MarcoIeni/release-plz/website/docs/usage/set-version.md

 Edit the version of a package in Cargo.toml and changelog.

-In a project containing a single package:

-- Pass the version you want to set.
+- In a project containing a single package pass the version you want to set.
 E.g. `release-plz set-version 1.2.3`

-In a workspace:

-- Specify a version with the syntax `<package_name>@<version>`.
-  E.g. `release-plz set-version rand@1.2.3`
-- You can also set multiple versions, separated by space.
-  E.g. `release-plz set-version rand@1.2.3 serde@2.0.0`
+- In a workspace, specify a version with the syntax `<package_name>@<version>`.
+E.g. `release-plz set-version crate1@1.2.3`.
+You can also set multiple versions, separated by space.
+E.g. `release-plz set-version crate1@1.2.3 crate2@2.0.0`

 :::info
 This command is meant to edit the versions of the packages